-End of support for Windows 7 is coming on January 14th 2020.
-This means that after this date there will be no further security and stability patches, and any vulnerabilities that can be exploited by hackers will cause you, your files, and your personal data, to remain vulnerable.
+All support for Windows 7 has now ended, this means that there will be no further security and stability patches, and any vulnerabilities that can be exploited by hackers will cause you, your files, and your personal data, to remain vulnerable.

 Anti-virus software will not be able to act as a defence in this circumstance, so it’s crucial you upgrade to a newer version of Windows, which will usually mean Windows 10.
 But can you still get Windows 10 for free?